Veveří Castle: Description

 The castle is usually entered via the so-called Southern Gate.
 This originally Gothic gate was rebuilt in the late Renaissance style in 1626.
 Above the portals, there are coats of arms belonging to Zigmund of Tiefenbach and his two wives, Kateřina of Lomnice and Bohunka of Zierotin.

 Leading from the Southern Gate to the palace is the castle bridge, mentioned as one of the first ferro-concrete structures in the former Austro-Hungarian Empire.
 It was built on the site of a gothic drawbridge and later a Baroque bridge decorated with the statues of four saints in 1896.

 From the bridge one proceeds through a passage through the palace with keep.
 On the left is the so-called Black Kitchen, recently restored, where several ovens and a dish-washing basin have been preserved.
-The keep around which the palace is built is the tallest and oldest of the ten currently visible towers of Veveří Castle, built in the early 13th century as the primary deense element of the oldest building stage of the castle.
+The keep around which the palace is built is the tallest and oldest of the ten currently visible towers of Veveří Castle, built in the early 13th century as the primary defense element of the oldest building stage of the castle.
 The palace is the main residential castle building, created by connecting the keep and two medieval palaces.

 The former Gothic chapel of St. Procopius in the palace, which originally extended vertically from the ground floor to the second, was replaced in the late 19th century with separate spaces on the ground floor and a library and administrative spaces on the second floor.
 A preliminary plan has been developed for the reconstruction of the chapel.

 Beyond the palace one proceeds through a courtyard, which was created in the early 19th century by pulling down two 13th-century royal palaces.
 Luckily, records remain of the appearance of these palaces.
 Beyond the courtyard lies the so-called English Wing, constructed in the second half of the 17th century in the corridor between the Gothic calls.
 The ground floor served to park horse carriages, while the first floor was used as an armory and later as a granary.
 The building stands in need of extensive and costly renovation.
 Yet further along is found the so-called Backyard Palace, erected in the 17th century with two vaulted rooms, one above the other.
 The renovation plans call for it to be made into a space for cultural events.

 At the southeastern corner of the castle stands the so-called Eastern Prismatic Tower, built in the 14th century to protect the castle area from the east.
 South of this tower archaeological remains have been uncovered of walls of a medieval Eastern Castle Palace, which probably dates from the late 15th century and was pulled down before the mid-17th century.